-HDR for dual nationals
+HDR for dual-affiliation members

-“The qualification to supervise research certifies recognition of the candidate’s high scientific standing, the originality of their approach in a scientific field, their ability to master a research strategy in a sufficiently broad scientific or technological field, and their capacity to mentor young researchers.
+“The qualification to supervise research certifies recognition of the candidate’s high scientific standing, the originality of their approach in a scientific field, their ability to develop and implement a research strategy in a sufficiently broad scientific or technological field, and their capacity to mentor young researchers.
 In particular, it qualifies the holder to apply for appointment to the university faculty.”, Decree of November 23, 1988, regarding the qualification to supervise research—amended by the Decree of February 13, 1992, the Decree of July 13, 1995, and the Decree of April 25, 2002.

 • Supervision or co-supervisionof master’s students and DES students (research year), as well as at least one co-supervision of a doctoral student (at least 50%); such supervision must be evidenced by at least one publication in which the supervisor is listed as a co-author in a contributing role.